 Marketing the Rainbow

 The fmcg companies were among the first to look at LGBT consumers: although spending is small, repeat business can be worthwhile.
-Gay consumers have proven to be more loyal than others - when you manage to convince them of your good products ánd intentions - plus they are often seen trendsetters and opion leaders.
+Gay consumers have proven to be more loyal than others - when you manage to convince them of your good products ánd intentions - plus they are often seen as trendsetters and opion leaders.

 Remarkably, most of these are of the unhealthy kind: alcohol and cigarettes.
 Statistics show that alcoholism and nicotine addiction are (much) higher among LGBT - making them an ideal target group.